vatesfr/xen-orchestra/docs/docs/backups-and-dr/backup-features-and-settings.md

 - **Delete the VM but keep its disks**: the mount stays, until the disk is deleted.

 :::tip
-Only deleting the disk releases the mount: detaching it from the VM keeps it.
+Only deleting the disk releases the mount.
+Detaching the disk from the VM does not.
 :::

-Administrators can also release a mount with the [REST API](../automation/restapi.md), with `POST /rest/v0/backup-archives/<backup id>/live_disks/<mount id>/actions/unmount`.
-The mount id is stored in the `xo:live-mount` entry of the SR `other_config`.
+Administrators can also release a mount using the [REST API](../automation/restapi.md), with `POST /rest/v0/backup-archives/<backup id>/live_disks/<mount id>/actions/unmount`.
+The mount ID is stored in the `xo:live-mount` entry of the SR `other_config`.

 ## Differential restore